Ospnk/flavors-autogenerated/README.md

 # Production
 $ flutter run --flavor production --target lib/main_production.dart

+# to add firebase project for each flavor you shoud firstly create firebase project and then run command (notice that you should run this command for an each flavor)
+$ flutterfire config \
+  --project=firebase-project \
+  --out=lib/firebase_options_stg.dart \
+  --ios-bundle-id=bundle-id.stg \
+  --macos-bundle-id=bundle-id.stg \
+  --android-app-id=bundle-id.stg
 ```

 _\*Demo App Flavors works on iOS, Android, Web, and Windows._